 - a.
 Continue maintenance of picnic shelter area.
 Train staff on best practices for mowing at shelter area.
 (See Appendix C) - b.
 Repair existing site fencing and gates. - c.
-Clear drainage culverts, west drainage ditch, as needed. - d.
-With Eldorado Area Water and Sanitation District (EAWSD) examine erosion and maintenance issues at well access roads and utility easements, collaboratively manage corrective actions.
+Clear drainage culverts at CR33, west earthen drainage ditch, as needed. - d.
+With Eldorado Area Water and Sanitation District (EAWSD) examine erosion and maintenance issues at well access roads and utility easements, collaboratively manage corrective actions. - e.
+Notify the NM DOT when rail line culverts need clearing or maintenance. - f.
+Review with NM DOT and Rio Media the condition of the fence line along the rail line boundary.
+Discuss and coordinate County, NM DOT and Rio Media fence repair and replacement activities as possible.

-Photo 15.
-Eroded access road to EAWSD well.
+Eroded access road to EAWSD well

-Photo 16.
 Example of existing fencing needing replacement.

-Photo 17.
-Example of head cut needing stabilization.
+Example of a head cut needing stabilization.

-Financing Mechanisms, Funding Sources, + Partners
+Financing Mechanisms, Funding Sources + Partners

 Santa Fe County owns and manages more than 6,600 acres of open space properties and park areas, but it has insufficient funding and staff resources to meet the acquisition and management goals for the properties.
-Santa Fe County will be able to implement this plan, if it successfully continues to develop new funding mechanisms, identify new funding sources, and cultivate collaborative relationships with neighbors, local stakeholders, and other interest groups.
+Santa Fe County will be able to implement this plan, if it successfully continues to develop new funding mechanisms, identifies new funding sources, and cultivates collaborative relationships with neighbors, local stakeholders, and other interest groups.